 - 1 tbsp ketchup

-- Once melted, add ¼ finely diced onion and sauté until the onion is softened and transparent.
+- Take a pan and melt 15 g unsalted butter butter on a medium-low heat.
+Once melted, add 50 g yellow onion(s) and sauté until the onion is softened and transparent.
 (Don't let it brown.)

 - When the mixture starts to thicken, add the seasoned kabocha and mix everything together in the pan.